 (c) Spare Equipment.

-Provide the number of spare systems as indicated on the Traffic Signal Plans.
+Provide the number of spare systems as indicated.
 Each spare system shall include one processor, four vehicle detectors (or enough to fully operate one 4-way intersection) that match the detection system installed under the project, and one equipment panel (if required).
 If no detection system is installed under the project, spare detection is not required.
 Deliver the spare system to the locations directed by the District Traffic Engineer.

 Software Adaptive Signal System

-In accordance with Section 957.2(b), 957.2(c), and as follows:
+As specified in Section 957.2(b), 957.2(c), and as follows:

-Provide all necessary components for the installation of the Software Adaptive Traffic Signal System which includes the following:
+Provide all necessary components for the installation of the Software Adaptive Traffic Signal System which shall include the following:

 Controller setup/programming/keys (at each intersection)